Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 "0x81130ae471f536c04cc6b9901962dd5a15bb72f3924422ea051a3b0494c0fade"
 ```

-Send dummy transaction, with 0 ETH to itself, More than twice.
+Generate more than two dummy transactions, sending 0 ETH to operator1.

-> For sending commit Tx in rootchain, Have to mine blocks more than `Epoch` number which used in deploying rootchain contract by Operator.
+> The rootchain Tx will occur when there are more blocks mined than the initial `Epoch` number in the rootchain contract.

-The Epoch Number is `2` used in this example.
+The Epoch Number used in this example is `2`.

-Close console connection with sending `exit` command at console.
+Close console connection by sending `exit` command at console.

-### Check seigniorage
+### Checking seigniorage

-Operator2 stake rewards has increased as `Uncommited` status because only operator1 chain proceed at [Run Operator1 chain](#run-operator1-chain).
+Operator2 stake reward status is currently `Uncommited` because only operator1 chain has been submitted to the rootchain on Running [Running Operator1 chain](#running-operator1-chain).

-In new terminal, Check Operator2 rewards of staked TON with using `staking balances`, like as following.
+In a new terminal, check operator2 TON stake rewards by using `staking balances` command.

 ```bash
 plasma-evm $ build/bin/geth --nousb staking balances 0x57ab89f4eabdffce316809d790d5c93a49908510 \